oVirt/ovirt-site/source/feature/design-for-multiple-storage-domains.html.md

 *   **Move Disk** - As a RHEV-M user, I want to be able to use the [GUI | REST API] to move a disk from one storage domain to another so that I can make efficient use of my storage.
 I know the feature works when I can move a disk to an existing storage domain not already in use by the VM.
 *   **Create VM from template** - As a RHEV-M user, I want to be able to use the [GUI | REST API] to create a VM from a template and be able to specify on which storage domain each disk should be created.
 I know the feature works when I can create a VM from a template that has 3 disks and I can put each disk on a separate storage domain.
 *   **Create Template from VM** - As a RHEV-M user, I want to be able to use the [GUI | REST API] to create a template from a VM and be able to specify which storage domain should hold its disks.
 I know the feature works when I can create a template on a different storage domain than the one the VM resides on.
+*   **Clone Template** - As a RHEV-M user, I want to be able to use the [GUI | REST API] to clone a template and be able to specify which storage domain should hold its disks.
+I know the feature works when I can clone a template on a different storage domain than the one the source template resides on.

 ## Acceptance Tests